 The most visited museum in Spain is undoubtedly imperative in the list.
 We owe the Prado Museum to Charles III, who commissioned not a few icons of the capital to raise it to the level and taste of the time.

-Its vast collection focuses on European art, especially from the sixteenth to the nineteenth centuries.
+Its vast collection focuses on European art, especially from the 16th to the 19th centuries.
 Among so many masterpieces there is one that steals the attention more than others: Las Meninas by Velázquez.
 Although The Garden of Earthly Delights by Bosch or The 3rd of May in Madrid by Goya are also accustomed to selfies.
 In addition to great Spanish artists, the museum has a wide variety of Flemish and Italian art, including Raphael, Rubens or Rembrandt, as a legacy of the Spanish dominions in both territories.

-Although the space was already used to hold fairs since 1463 when Henry IV granted the town this privilege, the original design is that of Juan de Herrera (who also designed El Escorial) in the 16th century.
+Although the space was already used to hold fairs since 1463 when Henry IV granted the town this privilege, the original design is that of Juan de Herrera (who also designed El Escorial) in the sixteenth century.
 It was later restructured by Francisco and Juan Gómez de Mora.

 5. Temple of Debod